St John Rigby College, Wigan

-St John Rigby College (abbreviated as St.JR, SJR or simply John Rigby) is a sixth form college in the Orrell district of the Metropolitan Borough of Wigan, Greater Manchester situated in a 30 acre estate.
+St. John Rigby College (abbreviated as St.JR, SJR or simply John Rigby) is a six-forms college in the Orrell district of the Metropolitan Borough of Wigan, Greater Manchester: and situated in a 30 acre estate.
 As a college for students who intend to proceed into higher education, students are accepted from across the Metropolitan Borough of Wigan and Metropolitan Borough of Bolton areas of Greater Manchester as well as parts of Merseyside and Lancashire.

-The school's A Level pass rate was 98% in 2009, well above the national average, as are its vocational courses at Levels 1, 2 and 3.
-Students go on to attend a wide range of universities across the UK and abroad.
-The college also works to promote Fairtrade and forming partnerships with people in other countries such as Brazil which is part of the work the college does with CAFOD, and also forming partnerships with other colleges with Loreto College, Manchester.
+The school's Level pass rate was 98% in 2009 - well above the national average -thanks to its vocational courses at Levels 1, 2, and 3.
+Upon successful completion, students go on to attend wide range of universities across the UK and abroad.
+The college also works to promote Fairtrade and form partnerships with people in other countries - such as Brazil - in partnership with CAFOD.
+It also has partnerships with other colleges with Loreto College, Manchester.

 History

+Originally a Christian Brothers boys' grammar school, and was named Blessed John Rigby RC Grammar School.
+John Rigby is only being Beatified, not yet Canonized.

+The school was officially opened by Cardinal William Godfrey on Saturday 18 June 1960, as the St John Rigby Grammar and Technical School, with Archbishop John Heenan in attendance.

+Work had started in October 1958, and the first entrants arrived in September 1959, with those only from Up Holland, being 150 in total.
+There would be 700 at the school, and it had cost £200,000.
+There was a lot of mining subsistence under the school.
+Lancashire education committee gave £32,000 towards the school.
+Percy Lord, the education chief of Lancashire, attended the opening.

+In the mid-1960s, £161,000 of buildings provided a three-form entry.